Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity-assessment/cybersecurity-assessment.md

 - [ ] malware
 - [ ] buffer overflow

-#### Q3.
-Your organization recently implemented a unified messaging solution and VoIP phones on every desktop.
-You are responsible for researching the vulnerabilities of the VoIP system.
-Which type of attack are VoIP phones most vulnerable to experiencing?

-- [x] denial-of-service
-- [ ] brute force attacks
-- [ ] malware
-- [ ] buffer overflow

 #### Q4.
 Which security control cannot produce an active response to a security event?

 - [ ] cloud access security broker (CASB)